msantos/alcove/README.md

                 sec : number of seconds to wait usec : number of microseconds to wait

+    setcpid(Drv, ForkChain, Child, Opt, Val) -> boolean()

+        Types   Opt = flowcontrol | signaloneof
+                Child = pid_t()
+                Val = uint32_t()

+        Set options for child process of alcove control process:

+            * flowcontrol: enable rate limiting of the stdout and stderr of a child process. stdin is not rate limited (default: -1 (disabled))

+                0 : stdout/stderr for process is not read
+                1-2147483646 : read this many messages from the process
+                >= 2147483647 : disable flow control

+              NOTE: the limit applies to stdout and stderr.
+If the limit is set to 1, it is possible to get:

+                * 1 message from stdout
+                * 1 message from stderr
+                * 1 message from stdout and stderr

+            * signaloneof: the alcove control process sends this signal to the child process on shutdown (default: 15 (SIGTERM))

     setenv(Drv, ForkChain, Name, Value, Overwrite) -> ok | {error, posix()}